apache/incubator-weex-site/source/guide/extend-android.md

 ## Component extend

-1. Customize components must extend WXComponent or WXContainer
+1. Customize components must extend from WXComponent or WXContainer
-2. With the `@WXComponentProp(name = value(value is attr or style))`annotation to automatically update the attribute or style for it be recognized by weex SDK.
+2. Use the `@WXComponentProp(name = value(value is attr or style))` annotation to let the update of attribute or style be recognized automatically.
 3. The access levels of mehtod must be **public**
 4. Customize can not be obfuscated by tools like ProGuard
 5. Component method with the annotation of `@JSMethod` can